Crosby, Merseyside: Places of interest

 Crosby Beach is home to Antony Gormley's art installation Another Place.
-The sea views were described in the 19th Century by a First Lord of the Admiralty as second only to the Bay of Naples.
+The sea views were described in the 19th century by a First Lord of the Admiralty as second only to the Bay of Naples.
 Crosby's environs include several miles of beach, a marina, a number of parks and a large area of woodland known as Ince Woods.
 Crosby is home to a now closed Carnegie Library built with donations from the American steel magnate Andrew Carnegie.
-Distinctive buildings in Crosby Village include the art nouveau-inspired Crown Buildings and ten pubs – The Crows Nest, The Birkey, The George, Blues Bar, Frankies, Stamps, Gambino's, Corkscrew, Hampsons and The Village.
+Distinctive buildings in Crosby Village include the Art Nouveau-inspired Crown Buildings and ten pubs – The Crows Nest, The Birkey, The George, Blues Bar, Frankies, Stamps, Corkscrew, Hampsons and Suburb 24.

 In recent years Crosby has featured in The Sunday Times "Best Places to Live" list.

+Crosby is also home to Rossett Park Stadium home of Marine A.F.C. who play their football in the National League North.
+It has a capacity of 2,300 (519 Seated) and is famous for hosting Tottenham Hotspur F.C. in the FA Cup 3rd round in January 2021.

 Transport

 Crosby is served by the railway stations of Hall Road, Blundellsands and Crosby, and Waterloo, on the Northern Line of the region's commuter rail network, Merseyrail.
 Trains run between Southport and Hunts Cross via Liverpool Central.
 Bus services run by Arriva and Stagecoach link the town to Liverpool, Southport and Preston.

+Other buses include the 133 (Waterloo-Kirkby) and the 206 (Crosby-Hightown).

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+The local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Capital Liverpool, Hits Radio Liverpool, Smooth North West and Greatest Hits Radio Liverpool & The North West.

+The town is served by the local newspaper, Liverpool Echo (and also formerly the Crosby Herald).